andrewcrotty/mgbench/README.md

 ## Preliminary Results

 All experiments were conducted on a `r5.12xlarge` EC2 instance (48 vCPU, 384 GiB memory).
+Times are reported in seconds.

 ### Benchmark 1